mistermiracl/FallBall-RS/README.md

 # FallBallRS

-RESTful service to retrieve and send player data from the FallBall game
+RESTful service to retrieve and send player data from the FallBall game, it uses the JavaDB(Derby) database so make sure you have it installed